Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

 It can be controlled by an (Embedded-) PC.
 Control via Wi-Fi is possible if a :ref:`WIFI Extension <wifi_extension>` is added.
-To use it standalone you can use an embbeded board like the :ref:`Raspberry Pi <embedded_raspberry_pi>` which can be mounted in the casing.
+To use it standalone you can add an embedded board such as the :ref:`Raspberry Pi <embedded_raspberry_pi>` which can be mounted in the casing.
 The measurements can be displayed on the 20x4 character LCD, they can be shown on a website or uploaded to `Cosm <https://cosm.com/>`__.
 With the four buttons of the :ref:`LCD 20x4 Bricklet <lcd_20x4_bricklet>` it is possible to control different modes.

-The kit allows it to modify soft- and hardware.
+The kit allows to modify soft- and hardware.
 The casing consists of tinker-friendly PMMA which can be easily modified (e.g. drill new holes with simple wood drill).
 Additionally mounting holes for :ref:`Analog In <analog_in_bricklet>` and :ref:`IO-4 <io4_bricklet>` Bricklets